jheyman/blog/pages/HueRaspberryControl/index.md

 ![Overview]({{ site.baseurl }}/assets/images/HueRaspberryControl/overview.png)

 The Hue lighting system is based on a central control point (the Hue bridge) communicating with light devices over Zigbee.
 There is then an official iPhone/Android application to control lighting (via access to this bridge), which I do not care about in this context.
-I considered doing without the bridge and controlling the lights directly from the raspberry pi with a zigbee module, but I did not want to invest a lot of time hacking around with an undocumented protocol, and the cost of the official Hue bridge (~50 euros) is reasonable (unlike the price of the bulbs...) so I went the easy way, bought the official bridge, and therefore only had to learn about the official (and very well documented) Hue API.<br><br>
+I considered doing without the bridge and controlling the lights directly from the raspberry pi with a zigbee module, but I did not want to invest a lot of time hacking around with an undocumented protocol, and the cost of the official Hue bridge (~50 euros) is reasonable (unlike the price of the bulbs...) so I went the easy way, bought the official bridge, and therefore only had to learn about the official (and very well documented) Hue API.<br>

-The bridge is connected by Ethernet (only) to the home router/LAN, and implements a nice REST API over port 80.<br><br>
+The bridge is connected by Ethernet (only) to the home router/LAN, and implements a nice REST API over port 80.<br>

 The Hue Go (small portable Hue light with embedded battery) and Hue bridge 2.0 are shown below: